Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 - Check the console for messages, warnings and errors.
 These are helpful to diagnose the issue.
 - Try to reproduce the bug with precise reproduction steps, and indicate them
 - Provide a test project with those steps (unless it's reproducible from an empty project), so that we can reproduce the bug and fix it more easily.
 Github allows you to drag-and-drop zip files.
-If the project is too big, use a host like https://send.firefox.com/
 - Indicate your OS, Godot version and graphics card model.
 Those are present in logs as well.